It’s the accessory that in one move adds an extra dimension to caravanning to make your time away ideal. So which caravan awning is right for you?

 On the topic of securing things, make sure with this type of awning that the arms or the vertical stays when they’re back up against the side of the van for travel, are properly locked and secured with a Velcro wrap strap (or something similar).
 The last thing you want is to deploy the awning as you drive along, despite the fact your social media presence should increase markedly if it did.

 One point to note; make sure the van you pick up actually has the strap used to pull the awning down installed.
 We’ve had a brand-new van missing that vital item.
 If you arrive at your first campsite to discover this wasn’t picked up at the handover, well, the swearing might be akin to the annexe-erecting scenario mentioned above.
 And finally, while the roll-out awning is exposed to the sun more than the cassette version, dedicated covers are available to buy.
 More complex to fit, the roll-out type is more sturdy than the cassette type and comes from companies such as Dometic, Fiamma, Carefree and Aussie Traveller.

-And the electric set-up
+The electric set-up

 The ease of push-button deployment can’t be understated.
 Available as an option on vans and motorhomes, standard on high-end gear, the electric awning is a cassette or box-mounted device but of course carries with it the risk of electrical failure.
 However, a manual mode is provided.
 I used one coupled with an electric sliding door on a Mercedes-Benz Sprinter-based Trakka motorhome and it was the bee’s knees!
 Obviously, cost is about the only other negative over what we’ve mentioned with the cassette type.